KTH/devops-course/grading-criteria.md

 The concept: you provide constructive and timely feeback about one task from categories "essay" and "executable tutorial".
 The feedback is provided in a written manner, as a well-structured comment on the PR of the task.
-This constraint means that to register a feedback task, you must also register either an "essay" or an "executable tutorial".
 The students who receive feedback act upon the feedback they receive.